-Single-Dose DPI: Single-dose DPIs such as the HandiHaler® use a single capsule for each dose, and only full capsules should be used when each dose is given.
+Single-Dose DPI: Single-dose DPIs such as the HandiHaler[•] use a single capsule for each dose, and only full capsules should be used when each dose is given.
 The capsule should be inspected to assure that the patient took the full dose.
 If there is powder remaining, the capsule should be returned to the inhaler and inhalation should be repeated.68 Then, the capsule should be disposed of after treatment.
 Prescription renewal should be based on the remaining capsules.

-Multiple Unit-Dose DPI: The Diskhaler® is a multiple unit-dose DPI with a refill disk that contains 4- or 8-unit-dose blisters.
-69 Because there is not a dose counter on the DPI, doses must be tracked manually.
+Multiple Unit-Dose DPI: The Diskhaler[•] is a multiple unitdose DPI with a refill disk that contains 4- or 8-unit-dose blisters.69 Because there is not a dose counter on the DPI, doses must be tracked manually.
 Therefore, visual inspection will confirm use of all packets.
 The disk is disposed of when all the doses have been used.
 Multiple-Dose DPIs: Multiple-dose DPIs historically come with integrated mechanical devices that indicate the number of doses remaining in the inhaler.68 The devices give a particular display when the doses are coming to an end so that a new DPI can be ordered from the pharmacist.
 The dose counter of each type of multiple-dose DPI is explained in Table 15.

-Cleaning: Please refer to the Infection Control section on page 44 for the cleaning instructions for DPIs.
+Cleaning: Please refer to the Infection Control section on page 50 for the cleaning instructions for DPIs.

 Table 15.
-Monitoring remaining doses of multiple-dose DPI

-Dose Container No. of Doses Type of Indicator Meaning of Dose Indicator Flexhaler® Reservoir 60 or 120 "0" Although the indicator counts down every time a dose is loaded, it will not move with each individual dose but intervals of five or so doses.
+Monito Table 15.
+Monitoring remaining doses of multiple-dose DPI Dose Container No. of Doses Type of Indicator Meaning of Dose Indicator Flexhaler® Reservoir 60 or 120 "0" Although the indicator counts down every time a dose is loaded, it will not move with each individual dose but in intervals of five or so doses.
 The indicator is marked in intervals of 10 doses, alternating numbers and dashes.
 When it is down to "0," it must be thrown away.
-Twisthaler® Reservoir 30 "01" The dose display showing "01" indicates the last dose of medicine in the Twisthaler®, and the medicine must be refilled.
+Twisthaler® Reservoir 30 "01" The dose display showing "01" indicates the last dose of medicine in the Twisthaler [®] , and the medicine must be refilled.
 Diskus® Blister Strip 60 Red numbers The numbers turning red in the dose display indicates that there are five doses left.
 When the dose window shows "0," there is no medicine left, and the discus should be disposed.
-RespiClick® Reservoir 60 or 200 "0" When the dose counter displays "0," there is no medicine left and the device should be disposed.
-Ellipta® Blister strip 30 "0" When the dose counter displays "0", this is the last dose.
+RespiClick®/ Digihaler® Reservoir 60 or 200 "0" When the dose counter displays "0," there is no medicine left and the device should be disposed.
+Ellipta® Blister Strip 30 "0" When the dose counter displays "0", this is the last dose.
 Discard the device after inhalation.
 Pressair® Reservoir 30 or 60 "0" When dose counter displays "0," there is no medicine left and the device should be disposed.
+Inhub® Blister Strip 60 Red numbers The numbers turning red in the dose display indicates that there are nine doses left.
+When the dose window shows "0," there is no medicine left, and the discus should be disposed.
+Digihaler® Reservoir 60 or 200 "0" When the dose counter displays "0," there is no medicine left and the device should be disposed.